 - Single Sone Rating (SSR): 367

-- Comments: Panasonic's lower CFM offering puts out the same number of sones.
-But factoring in cost makes this one a great deal.
+- Comments: Panasonic's lower-cfm offering has the sone rating as their FV-15VQ5 unit, but factoring in cost makes this one a great deal.

 - CFM: 80

 - Single Sone Rating (SSR): 267